micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-19-rashi_en.md

 ### passuk 37
 <b>In the temple of Nisroch his god.</b> A board from Noach's ark.<sup>31</sup><i class="footnote">נסרת is a contraction of נסר מתיבתו של נח.</i> <sup>32</sup><i class="footnote">Sancheiriv believed it was the deity which saved Noach from the Flood, so it will save him also.
 See Maseches Sanhedrin 96a.</i>
-<b>They do not fear Adonoy.</b> A complete fear as is the custom of the [Bnei] Yisroel.
-And although they converted out of fear of the lions, [nonetheless,] their fear of Adonoy was not a complete fear, (like [Bnei] Yisroel's custom) as it goes on to elaborate, that they were not engaged in Torah [study] and [in performing] the commandments which God commanded the Bnei Yaakov, and they do not practice according to their statutes and according to their law, which they are obligated to practice once they converted, but as the priest who was of the people of Shomron, instructed them.<sup>37</sup><i class="footnote">Alternatively, the verse refers to the exiled Bnei Yisroel who “until this day” have not repented from the idolatrous practices, but continue to combine the worship of God with the worship of idols as they had practiced in Shomron.—Radak</i>—who were idolatrous.
+<b>They do not fear Hachem.</b> A complete fear as is the custom of the [Bnei] Yisroel.
+And although they converted out of fear of the lions, [nonetheless,] their fear of Hachem was not a complete fear, (like [Bnei] Yisroel's custom) as it goes on to elaborate, that they were not engaged in Torah [study] and [in performing] the commandments which God commanded the Bnei Yaakov, and they do not practice according to their statutes and according to their law, which they are obligated to practice once they converted, but as the priest who was of the people of Shomron, instructed them.<sup>37</sup><i class="footnote">Alternatively, the verse refers to the exiled Bnei Yisroel who “until this day” have not repented from the idolatrous practices, but continue to combine the worship of God with the worship of idols as they had practiced in Shomron.—Radak</i>—who were idolatrous.

 >Credit : sefaris
 >License : CC-BY